kaitroll/frontend-start-gulp/readme.md

 1. `npm start` for development
 2. `npm run build` for production
 3. Clean build folder: `npm run clean-dev` and `npm run clean-prod`
-4. Default use PostCss.
+4. Default use PostCSS.
 If want use SASS you must uncomment in gulpfile.js 142 and 160 lines.
 Plus comment 161 and 143 lines.
+5. If want use imagemin add in the default task 'img'.